distributedsimulationtools/coreDSUnreal_Sample_FirstPersonShooterDemo/README.md

 ![Plugin DISMappingIn_WithChoice Screenshot](/Doc/Images/DISMappingIn_WithChoice.png)

 Finally, we are receiving coordinations in Geocentric format, which Unreal doesn't like.
-We could convert the coordinates from within Unreal but by doing so, it will be harder to swith to a different Distributed Simulation Protocol.
-To keep all the configuration are runtime, we use the embededded Lua scripting engine to convert from Geocentric to flat coordinates centered around a given Lat/Long.
+We could convert the coordinates from within Unreal but by doing so, it will be harder to switch to a different Distributed Simulation Protocol.
+To keep all the configuration are runtime, we use the embedded Lua scripting engine to convert from Geocentric to flat coordinates centered around a given Lat/Long.

 ![Plugin DISMappingIn Screenshot](/Doc/Images/DISMappingIn.png)